Aer Lingus flight hijacked with 113 passengers and crew on board.

-First onboard to meet the passengers was Transport Minister Albert Reynolds, who addresses the press and describes how the events unfolded.
-Reynolds had been heavily involved in the negotiations throughout the hijack.
+First onboard to meet the passengers was the Minister for Transport Albert Reynolds who told the media how events had unfolded.
+Albert Reynolds had been involved in the negotiations throughout the hijack.
 He describes how the hi-jacker had a small bottle of liquid, which he claimed was cyanide and also had petrol sprayed over him.

 RTÉ News spoke to Captain Eddie Foyle, the crew and passengers about the ordeal.

-A RTÉ News report by Eddie Barrett broadcast on 3 May 1981.
+An RTÉ News report broadcast on 3 May 1981.
 The reporter is by Eddie Barrett.